IQAndreas/markdown-licenses/gnu-agpl-v3.0.md

 If your software can interact with users remotely through a computer network, you should also make sure that it provides a way for users to get its source.
-For example, if your program is a web application, its interface could display a &ldquo;Source&rdquo; link that leads users to an archive of the code.
+For example, if your program is a web application, its interface could display a “Source” link that leads users to an archive of the code.
 There are many ways you could offer source, and different solutions will be better for different programs; see section 13 for the specific requirements.

-You should also get your employer (if you work as a programmer) or school, if any, to sign a &ldquo;copyright disclaimer&rdquo; for the program, if necessary.
+You should also get your employer (if you work as a programmer) or school, if any, to sign a “copyright disclaimer” for the program, if necessary.
 For more information on this, and how to apply and follow the GNU AGPL, see &lt;<http://www.gnu.org/licenses/>&gt;.